jacobhumston/towerstats.js/README.md

 console.log(followers); // Logs followers
 ```

+A bundle is also available, which can also be accessed on https://cdn.jsdelivr.net/npm/towerstats.js/dist/bundle.js.

 See the docs for a full list of what is available. https://towerstats.js.lovelyjacob.com

 _Maintained by Jacob Humston_ (MIT License)